Cubic fourfolds containing a plane and K3 surfaces of Picard rank two: Cubic folds containing a plane

 \centerline{Acknowledgement} The author would like to thank Bert van Geemen, Edoardo Sernesi and Michele Bolognesi for helpful remarks and useful discussions.
+The author warmly thanks the referee for the valuable comments which helped to improve the manuscript and for pointing out some mistakes to correct.
 The author is supported by the framework PRIN 2010/11 "Geometria delle Variet\`a Algebriche", cofinanced by MIUR.
 Member of GNSAGA.